TransVault/documentation/onboard/onboard.md

 ### Joining the steps

-The steps in a workflow need to be joined together to show the logical flow of the process.
-That's easy to do.
-Click and drag from the text of one workflow step, to the next in the sequence.
-Repeat that process for each step, and you will see this:
+The steps in a workflow need to be joined together to create the logical flow of the process.
+Simply click and drag from the text of one workflow step, to the next in the sequence.
+Repeat that process for each step, and you will see the following:

 ![Seed](images/workflow-joining.png)

 ### Configuring the steps

 Some of the steps have configuration options available to them.
-That's shown by the small cog-icon on the workflow step when it's on the canvas.
-If you click that it will show a pop-up and allow you to configure the steps.
+That's identified by the small cog-icon on the workflow step when it's on the canvas.
+If you click that it will show a pop-up and allow you to configure the required elements for that specific workflow step.

 For our example on the user communication step, we can configure a template email to send to the user.
 Similarly in the administration communication step we can configure a template to send, and we can configure who the email will go to.
-Lets choose your own email address for that.
-Lastly, our wait step allows us to configure how long we want to wait.
-Lets choose 5 minutes for that step.
+Lastly, our wait step allows us to configure how long we want to wait e.g. 5 minutes.

 ![Seed](images/workflow-addingwait-2.png)